-She likes to whisper in the ears of staff, investigators and guests who stay here; perhaps sending some more sensitive guests quickly down the stairs to the main desk to check out!
+She likes to whisper in the ears of staff, investigators and guests who stay here, perhaps sending some more sensitive guests quickly down the stairs to the main desk to check out.

 Others have reported hearing strange noises and having bad dreams when staying in the room.

-Thought to be the gambler who was shot at the gaming table.
+A male spirit from the 1920s / ’30s era – thought to be the gambler who was shot at the gaming table.

-Dressed in a pin-striped gangster type suit, this presence has been seen mostly on the first floor, though he likes to enjoy the view of the city of Tucson from the second story windows.
+Dressed in a pin-striped gangster type suit, this presence has been seen mostly on the first floor, though he also likes to enjoy the view of the city of Tucson from the second story windows.

 He doesn’t seem to be angry over his murder.
-Perhaps he finds it a consolation to continue to enjoy his favorite hotel, The Hotel Congress. ( Kahler Grand Hotel * Wabasha Street Caves * The Biltmore Hotel ).
+Perhaps he finds it a consolation to continue to enjoy his favorite hotel, The Hotel Congress.

 There is a lot of activity that is fun and entertaining, and maybe he entertains himself by watching the living have a good time.

-An Unseen Presence in Room 214: Thought to be the man who killed himself.
+The unseen presence here is thought to be the man who killed himself.

 He seems to still be agitated and restless.

-A bloody hand print has been seen in room 214.
+A bloody hand print has been seen in Room 214.

-A female entity – Possibly a former owner or hotel manager.
+She is possibly a former owner or hotel manager.

-This seen presence is of a happy, pleasant woman, dressed in early 20th century clothing, including “a dark, high button up collar and long wool skirt.”
+This seen presence is a happy, pleasant woman, dressed in early 20th century clothing, including “a dark, high button up collar and long wool skirt.”